PhoenixTales/phoenix-docs/lore/geography.md

 ### Nordmar

-...
+*Flosha & Ben, 10.06.2024*

+Only mentioned a single time in the game in form of a dialogue and in no other of the sources.

+> Leider geht die magische Wirkung des Erzes beim Schmelzen verloren.
+In den Hochöfen von Nordmar, da kennen sie die richtige Schmelztechnik. - Ian [G]

+The source says nothing about what kind of location Nordmar is.
+We only know of its blast furnaces and we know of its position somewhere north.
+But there is more that we can deduce from the name:
+The suffix "-mar" is a term that is commonly used in names of locations, such as "Weimar", refering to lakes, springs or swamps in the area of the given settlement or city.
+Thus, based on the one given source it is most reasonable to imagine Nordmar as a city in the north close to a swamp, lake or springs, not as a land.

+#### Summary

+* Nordmar is a city in the north.
-May be located within or close to the Northern Plains, e.g. in the western part of the Northern Plains.
+* It may be located within or close to the Northern Plains, e.g. in the western part of the Northern Plains.
+* There are blast furnaces.
+* Its blacksmiths seem to know the processing of magical ore better than anyone else.
+* It is build close to a swamp, at a lake or at springs.

 ### Northern Plains / Northern Provinces